IBMa/equal-access/.github/ISSUE_TEMPLATE/rule.md

 **Relevant requirement:** _Link to WCAG SC_

-<-- issue opener, stop here and submit issue -->
+<-- issue opener, optionally stop here and submit issue -->

 ---

-<-- the remaining information to be completed by Checker team -->
+<-- the remaining information can be completed by Checker team -->

 ### Approach